t3ned/sharder_archived/README.md

 # @nedbot/sharder

-A sharding manager for the [Eris](https://github.com/abalabahaha/eris) Discord API library.
-Heavily based on [Eris-Sharder](https://github.com/discordware/eris-sharder/) with the addition of types and better maintenance.
+A sharding and clustering solution for the [Eris](https://github.com/abalabahaha/eris) Discord API library.

+Heavily inspired on [Eris-Sharder](https://github.com/discordware/eris-sharder/) with types, better maintenance and additional features.

 ## Installation